getherbert/docs/saving-data.md

 # Saving Data

-Herbert pulls in Laravels Eloquent ORM but not all plugins will need this so if you plan to save very little information then you will want to look into [Wordpress Options Mechanism](http://codex.wordpress.org/Writing_a_Plugin#Saving_Plugin_Data_to_the_Database).
+Herbert pulls in Laravels Eloquent ORM but not all plugins will need this so if you plan to save very little information then you will want to look into [WordPress Options Mechanism](http://codex.wordpress.org/Writing_a_Plugin#Saving_Plugin_Data_to_the_Database).
 If thats the case then you should disable Eloquent:

 Open `config.php` and set the following line to `false`